 Employer Incentivized Early Retirement

 Early retirement is also an offer made by employers who seek to cut costs and encourage highly paid employees to leave their employment by retiring early.
 Usually, the early retirement option is accompanied by financial incentives that add income to the employee's resources.

 But whatever the employer's reasons, whether financial targets, attrition needs, training for employees, or new employees, the early retirement offers must help them meet the targets they set.

 The employer reaches its financial targets when the correct number of employees needed for streamlining the organization and cutting costs accept the early retirement offer.
 Employees who are offered early retirement need to carefully evaluate the employer's early retirement incentives in combination with their own savings and realistic additional income expectations and opportunities.

-Rarely will the early retirement offer completely fund retirement.
+Only rarely will the employer's early retirement offer completely fund an individual's retirement expenses.
 Additional options, such as paid college tuition, often accompany early retirement offers, and must also be evaluated in the total equation.

-In either case, early retirement offers must be evaluated with the knowledge that if the employer fails to reach its intended workforce reduction targets, layoffs might result.
-Early retirement offers from employers are fraught with options that the potential retirees must consider with the understanding that they could lose the incentives and their job anyway if they choose not to accept the employer's offer.
+In any case or scenario, early retirement offers must be evaluated with the entire employment picture in mind.
+If the employer fails to reach its intended workforce reduction targets, for example, employee layoffs might result.
+Early retirement offers from employers are fraught with alternatives that the potential retirees must consider.

 In the case of a layoff, an employee will generally receive a severance package, but early retirement incentives will not be offered or available.

 Employees who are offered early retirement incentive packages should talk with a financial consultant to determine their best and reasonable options and alternatives.
 They might also want to run their offer by an employee-side employment law attorney.
-They should also keep track of the number of employees who are choosing to take the employer's offer to best understand the potential scenarios that might await them.
+They should also keep track of the number of employees who are choosing to take the employer's offer to best understand the potential scenarios that might await them, including a layoff.

-It's tough to refuse the incentive and find yourself laid off anyway—without the incentives offered earlier.
+It's tough to refuse the incentive and then, find yourself laid off anyway—without the incentives offered earlier.
 And, this can happen, so choose wisely in your best interests.